 - Invades dry areas, including prairie, oak and pine barrens, dunes, and sandy ridges.
 It also invades roadsides and disturbed areas.

 - Roots exude allelopathic chemicals (compounds that inhibit the growth of other vegetation).

 - It is not palatable as a forage plant and is avoided by both livestock and native grazers.

-- Infestations cause increased runoff and sedimentation and decreased water-holding capacity in soil.
+- Infestations cause increased runoff, sedimentation, and decreased water-holding capacity in soil.